Access H, J, S, T Drives from Off-Campus

 Novell Filr is a new and improved method for accessing your H:, J:, S:, and T: drives from mobile devices and from off-campus locations.

-Filr will replace NetStorage (browser-based) and WebDavNav (iOS devices) as the recommended way to access your Cedarville network drives from your mobile devices, or from off-campus locations.
+Filr has replaced NetStorage (browser-based) and WebDavNav (iOS devices) as the recommended way to access your Cedarville network drives from your mobile devices, or from off-campus locations for laptops.

 If you want to access Filr from a smartphone or tablet, you can download a free Novell Filr app.
 See Filr: Download, Access, and Use on a Smartphone or Tablet Device to download and get started.